awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

 + Cloud Boothook
   + Begins with `#cloud-boothook` or `Content-Type: text/cloud-boothook`\.
   + This content is boothook data\.
 It is stored in a file under `/var/lib/cloud` and then runs immediately\.
-  +  This is the earliest "hook" available\.
+  +  This is the earliest *hook* available\.
 There is no mechanism provided for running it only one time\.
 The boothook must take care of this itself\.
 It is provided with the instance ID in the environment variable `INSTANCE_ID`\.
 Use this variable to provide a once\-per\-instance set of boothook data\.

 ## Subscribe to Amazon Linux notifications<a name="linux-ami-notifications"></a>